awsdocs/aws-dms-user-guide/doc_source/CHAP_Target.Redshift.md

 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/dms/latest/userguide/CHAP_Target.Redshift.html)

-## Multithreaded CDC load task settings for Amazon Redshift<a name="CHAP_Target.Redshift.ParallelApply"></a>
+## Multithreaded task settings for Amazon Redshift<a name="CHAP_Target.Redshift.ParallelApply"></a>

-You can improve the performance of change data capture \(CDC\) for Amazon Redshift target endpoints by using `ParallelApply*` task settings\.
+You can improve performance of full load and change data capture \(CDC\) tasks for an Amazon Redshift target endpoint by using multithreaded task settings\.
 They enable you to specify the number of concurrent threads and the number of records to store in a buffer\.

+### Multithreaded full load task settings for Amazon Redshift<a name="CHAP_Target.Redshift.ParallelApply.FullLoad"></a>

+To promote full load performance, you can use the following `ParallelLoad*` task settings:
++ `ParallelLoadThreads` – Specifies the number of concurrent threads that DMS uses during a full load to push data records to an Amazon Redshift target endpoint\.
+The default value is zero \(0\) and the maximum value is 32\.

+  You can use the `enableParallelBatchInMemoryCSVFiles` attribute set to `false` when using the `ParallelLoadThreads` task setting\.
+The attribute improves performance of larger multithreaded full load tasks by having DMS write to disk instead of memory\.
+The default value is `true`\.
++ `ParallelLoadBufferSize` – Specifies the maximum data record requests while using parallel load threads with Redshift target\.
+The default value is 100 and the maximum value is 1,000\.
+We recommend you use this option when ParallelLoadThreads > 1 \(greater than one\)\.

+**Note**
+Support for the use of `ParallelLoad*` task settings during FULL LOAD to Amazon Redshift target endpoints is available in AWS DMS versions 3\.4\.5 and later\.
+The `ReplaceInvalidChars` Redshift endpoint setting is not supported for use during change data capture \(CDC\) or during a parallel load enabled FULL LOAD migration task\.
+It is supported for FULL LOAD migration when parallel load isn’t enabled\.
+For more information see [RedshiftSettings](https://docs.aws.amazon.com/dms/latest/APIReference/API_RedshiftSettings.html) in the *AWS Database Migration Service API Reference*

+### Multithreaded CDC task settings for Amazon Redshift<a name="CHAP_Target.Redshift.ParallelApply.CDC"></a>

 To promote CDC performance, you can use the following `ParallelApply*` task settings:
 + `ParallelApplyThreads` – Specifies the number of concurrent threads that AWS DMS uses during a CDC load to push data records to a Amazon Redshift target endpoint\.
 The default value is zero \(0\) and the maximum value is 32\.